Guidance

 The quality of teaching is the single most important education-based factor determining outcomes for learners and is vital to delivering the government’s Opportunity and Growth missions.

 There are currently significant evidence gaps about the size, shape, geography and characteristics of the FE teacher training system, and the needs of its students.
-Requiring all providers of ITT(FE) courses to register with DfE and submit data will help to address these gaps.
-It will also allow government to assess how well the system meets sector need.
+Requiring all providers of ITT(FE) courses to register with DfE and submit data will begin to address these gaps while also allowing government to determine the extent to which the system is meeting sector need.

 However, none of these current data collections are designed specifically for the ITT(FE) system.
-Collecting information in a single, consistent format will give an accurate picture of the whole ITT(FE) system in England and allow us to begin to address evidence gaps.
+Collecting information in this new format will provide an accurate picture of the whole ITT(FE) system in England and will allow us to begin to address evidence gaps.

 We will use the first year of ITT(FE) data registration and provider data collection to test whether these light-touch processes provide government with the information it needs.

 The Further Education (Initial Teacher Training) Regulations 2026 allow the Secretary of State to publish a list of providers who register with DfE via this process.
-A list of registered providers will be published on GOV.UK.
 The names and email addresses of the individuals completing the registration will not be published.

 The type of course and the mode of delivery determine who should register with DfE.
 Based on how their ITT(FE) provision is organised, colleges that are part of a larger group can decide whether to register individually or as a group under the main UK provider reference number (UKPRN).